School Spirits (2023 TV series): Season 1 (2023)

+Season 2 (2025)

+Casting

+In July 2025, it was announced that Miles Elliot and Ci Hang Ma, who had both recurred in the second season, had been promoted to the main cast for the third season.
+Three new recurring third-season roles were also announced: Jennifer Tilly as Dr. Deborah Hunter-Price, Ari Dalbert as Kyle, and Erika Swayze as Livia.

+Release

+The first season of School Spirits premiered March 9, 2023 on Paramount+.
+The second season premiered on January 30, 2025.

 Reception

-The review aggregator website Rotten Tomatoes reported an 80% approval rating with an average rating of 6.9/10, based on 15 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 83% approval rating with an average rating of 7.3/10, based on 18 critic reviews.
 The website's critics consensus reads, "School Spirits leaves some of its promising potential untapped, but Peyton List's splendid starring performance makes this paranormal mystery a solid watch for anyone who remembers the phantom pain of growing up."

-Daniel D'Addario of Variety wrote, "Without losing sight of the sorrow of Maddie's story, School Spirits manages to be surprisingly sparky and fun—proof positive that there are new stories to tell about the institution no one would ever want to be stuck in for their entire afterlife.
+Daniel D'Addario of Variety wrote, "Without losing sight of the sorrow of Maddie's story, School Spirits manages to be surprisingly sparky and fun—proof positive that there are new stories to tell about the institution no one would ever want to be stuck in for their entire afterlife."
 Daniel Fienberg of The Hollywood Reporter said, "Sometimes the familiar trappings of the high-school genre can open the door for a show to do wilder and more inventive things than more allegedly mature shows.
 School Spirits, unfortunately, takes no such liberties."